-Before a person begins taking Adderall, they should always let their doctor know if they’re taking any other medications, including natural supplements and vitamins.
+Before people begin taking Adderall, they should always let their doctor know if they’re taking any other medications, including natural supplements and vitamins.

 Adderall Overdose Duration

-During the first three days of withdrawal, a person may feel tired or depressed, and they may sleep more.
-They may experience headaches, mood swings, body aches, paranoia, and trouble concentrating.
-These withdrawal symptoms can last for a few months, so it’s best to seek help when ending Adderall use.
+During the first three days of withdrawal from Adderall, people may feel tired or depressed and they may sleep more.
+They may experience headaches, mood swings, body aches, paranoia and trouble concentrating.
+Some withdrawal symptoms can last for a few months, so it’s best to seek help when ending Adderall use.